 Technology penetrates every aspect of traditional financial services, be it payments, mortgages, or insurance.

-Whether we access a bank account online, choose PayPass over cash payment, or use a peer-to-peer lending platform ー fintech is everywhere these days.
-Let’s have a look at the 2019’s trends in the fintech world to understand what is working now and what to expect in the future.
+Whether we access a bank account online, choose PayPass over cash payment to purchase islamic gifts, or use a peer-to-peer lending platform ー fintech is everywhere these days.
+Let’s have a look at 2019’s trends in the fintech world to understand what is working now and what to expect in the future.

 1. Even more VC-backed mega deals